Skip to main content

 A portion of "recordings" - animation snippets made with diffusion pilot either with aimless experimentation or methodical search.

-Ideally, I hope the film is stimulating not only technically, but also philosophically and emotionally, because despite my obsession with technique and craft during this process, it ultimately comes down to wholistic ideas about art, human nature, and our feelings about them.
+Ideally, I hope the film is stimulating not only on the technical level, but also philosophically and emotionally.
+Despite my initial obsession with technique and craft of animation, ultimately I was grappling with wholistic ideas about art, human nature, and our feelings about them.
 Every viewer may recognize or imagine different symbols and threads of though depending on their background, but I hope all realize that our view on "AI art" cannot be a bipolar conflict of opposing ideas, and that it demands nuanced views and deeper interrogation.

 What's next